a0x8o/airflow/dev/README.md

 Detailed instruction of releasing Provider Packages can be found in the [README_RELEASE_PROVIDER_PACKAGES.md](README_RELEASE_PROVIDER_PACKAGES.md)

+# Preinstalled providers

+The `dev/preinstalled-providers.json` file contains the list of provider ids that are pre-installed.
+Those providers are dynamically added to generated standard wheel packages that are released in PyPI.
+Those packages are not present in pyproject.toml as dependencies, and they are not installed when you install Airflow for editable installation for development.
+This way, when you develop Airflow you can work on Airflow and Providers together from the same Source tree - without polluting your editable installation with installed provider packages.

 # Prerequisites for the release manager preparing the release

 The person acting as release manager has to fulfill certain pre-requisites.
 More details and FAQs are available in the [ASF Release Policy](http://www.apache.org/legal/release-policy.html) but here some important pre-requisites are listed below.
-Note that release manager does not have to be a PMC - it is enough to be committer to assume the release manager role, but there are final steps in the process (uploading final releases to SVN) that can only be done by PMC member.
-If needed, the release manager can ask PMC to perform that final step of release.
+Note that release manager does not have to be a PMC member - it is enough to be committer to assume the release manager role, but there are final steps in the process (uploading final releases to SVN) that can only be done by PMC member.
+If needed, the release manager can ask a PMC member to perform that final step of release.

 ## Upload Public keys to id.apache.org and GitHub